Stuart Humphryes: YouTube

 Humphryes established The BabelColour Channel on YouTube on 10 August 2006, focusing entirely on Doctor Who content.
 His final upload was in March 2018, followed by a three-year hiatus.
 He has announced that he is currently working on new YouTube content for release in 2022/2023.
 Seventy-four videos are currently available, which have accrued 10 million views (as of September 2020).
 The Houston Press asserted: "BabelColour is one of the top producers of on-line video content.
 His work is almost unrivaled in popularity", with the BBC's AfterShow and the Edinburgh Evening News both citing Humphryes as a "colourisation and compositing legend".

-Twenty-three of his videos have been featured as the monthly YouTube recommendation in the official Doctor Who Magazine. and three have been the monthly recommendations in SFX Magazine.
+Twenty-four of his videos have been featured as the monthly YouTube recommendation in the official Doctor Who Magazine and three have been the monthly recommendations in SFX Magazine.
 Two of his videos were listed in the "Top Ten Doctor Who Videos on YouTube" by The Stage, while he was nominated by Digital Spy in its article "8 Most Amazing Fan Videos on YouTube", and the Houston Press cited Humphryes as one of "5 Fans Who Do Doctor Who Better than the BBC".

 His memorial tribute to Nicholas Courtney was shared by The Guardian, and his Christmas tribute was included in the Metros article "8 things we'd like to see in the Doctor Who Christmas Special".
 His "Every Doctor Who Story" video and updates have over 1.6 million views and received recommendations from the io9 website, BBC America, BuzzFeed, The Verge, Nerdist.com and Screen Rant amongst many others.

 in September 2017, the Radio Times ran a feature on the appearance of Steven Moffat in Humphryes' 11th Anniversary YouTube upload – a story which was widely covered by other news sites, including NME, IMDb, Digital Spy, GamesRadar, and Screen Rant and recommended in Doctor Who Magazine issue 517 (November 2017).